ddev/ddev.com/src/content/blog/2024-plans.md

 ## Architecture

-* **Discuss breaking up ddev-webserver** into multiple images/containers
+* **Discuss breaking up `ddev-webserver`** into multiple images/containers
   * The base image could be smaller
   * PHP could be a separate image/container
   * Apache and Nginx versions could be separate images
-* **Add swapability of webserver**: Currently we have Apache and Nginx built-in, but people periodically ask for Caddy, etc.
+* **Add swapability of the web server component**: Currently we have Apache and Nginx built-in, but people periodically ask for Caddy, etc.
-* **Allow other back-ends (like node.js and frankenphp)** in addition to current php-fpm and gunicorn.
+* **Allow other back-ends (like Node.js and frankenphp)** in addition to current php-fpm and gunicorn.
 Make them swappable so that future back-ends could easily be accommodated.

 ## Future possibilities